lcnssantos/turing-bot/readme.md

 ## About

-This repository contains a telegram bot developed at an university extension course of USJT - Universidade São Judas Tadeu - São Paulo - Brazil.
+This repository contains a telegram bot developed at an university extension project of USJT - Universidade São Judas Tadeu - São Paulo - Brazil.

 This bot is created with goal to answer generic questions about computer programming.

 ## Requirements

-Once that all components of this project is containerized, the only tools you will need is just docker and docker-compose.
+Since that all components of this project is containerized, the only tools you will need is just docker and docker-compose.

 ## Installation